snimu/blog/contents/byte-latent-transformer/article.md

 Method 2.

 1. Produce a byte prediction with the entropy model
-2. Use the latents of that prediction as the initial values for the keys and values of the Local Decoder
+2. Use the hidden states of that prediction as the initial values for the keys and values of the Local Decoder
 3. Correct the prediction using the patch prediction and the Local Decoder
 4. If the entropy model's prediction exceeds the entropy threshold, you are done with the patch
 5. Else, you append the predicted byte to the inputs and go to step 1 with the new input-byte sequence (and use the Local Decoder's kv-cache of the previous byte predictions in the current byte prediction)